ltfschoen/seeding/README.md

 ### Definition

-One is eligible as a member of the Polkadot EVM collective if one is involved in the development of a tool or a parachain that have EVM feature.
+One is eligible as a member of the Polkadot EVM collective if one is involved in the development of a tool or a parachain that have the EVM feature.
 This currently
 includes:

 * [Frontier](https://github.com/polkadot-evm/frontier)